cranchange/cran_change.org/letter.md

 2. **Standardise build environments** and publish reproducible configuration so that contributors can test against CRAN environments.

 The environments and system configuration are hard to set up to reproduce the environments.
 Currently the R Foundation supports R-Hub but these servers do not have the same environments as on CRAN.
 Sharing more of the environment would increase the fidelity that package maintainers could test their package before submitting to CRAN, thus reducing the resubmissions on CRAN and time spend checking packages on CRAN machines as well as CRAN reviewers time.
+Some CRAN values for R environmental variables are documented on the R internals manual page https://cran.r-project.org/doc/manuals/r-release/R-ints.html#Tools, which is not linked on CRAN policy.
+This is a source of confusion when package developers checks do not return the same results as CRAN.

 3. Publish a single exhaustive and **authoritative source of criteria that a package must meet to be accepted on CRAN**.